aharley/pips/README.md

 1_8_128_I6_3e-4_A_tb89_21:34:46; step 000007/100000; rtime 0.04; itime 0.46; loss = 24.75386
 [...]
 ```
-Occasional load_fail warnings are basically harmless.
+Occasional `load_fails` warnings are typically harmless.
 They indicate when the dataloader fails to get `N` trajectories for a given video, which simply causes a retry.
-If you greatly increase `N` (the number of trajectories), or reduce the crop size, you can expect this warning to occur more frequently.
+If you greatly increase `N` (the number of trajectories), or reduce the crop size, you can expect this warning to occur more frequently, since these constraints make it more difficult to find viable samples.
 As long as your `rtime` (read time) is small, then things are basically OK.

 ## Testing